bcc-code/developer.bcc.no/docs/privacy-policy.md

 ### 2.2 IT Administration Activities

-BCC IT provides IT administration services to organizations within the BCC Federation.
+BCC IT provides IT administration services to organisations within the BCC Federation.
 This includes network administration, system administration, licence administration, user administration, user support, client device configuration, security awareness training etc. Some of these tasks are performed in collaboration with Related Entities including the BCC IT Community.

 When performing tasks within the context of IT Administration, any actions taken may be logged (including personally identifiable information) for security and auditing purposes.

 ### 2.3 IT Software Development and Support Activities

-BCC IT provides Software Development and Support services to organizations within the BCC Federation.
+BCC IT provides Software Development and Support services to organisations within the BCC Federation.
 This includes planning, developing, deploying, maintaining, monitoring and supporting software solutions.
 Some of these tasks are performed in collaboration with Related Entities including the BCC IT Community.

 When performing tasks within the context of IT Software Development and Support, any actions taken may be logged (including personally identifiable information) for security and auditing purposes.